Lorrenzo Wade

-Lorrenzo Wade (born November 23, 1985) is an American professional basketball player who last played for the Delaware 87ers of the NBA Development League.
-He is former collegiate basketball player for the Louisville Cardinals and San Diego State Aztecs basketball teams.
+Lorrenzo Wade (born November 23, 1985) is an American former professional basketball player.
+He played college basketball for the Louisville Cardinals and San Diego State Aztecs basketball teams.

 High school career

 Lorrenzo Wade went to high school at Cheyenne High School, North Las Vegas, Nevada.
-There he averaged 14 points and 4 rebounds in 2001–02 and had a 30-5 record and was a state runner-up.
+There he averaged 14 points and 4 rebounds in 2001–02 and had a 30–5 record and was a state runner-up.
 In 2003, he was in the first-team all-state, all-region and all-division selection.
 Wade was named co-MVP of the 2003 state tournament where he averaged 21.5 points in six postseason games helping Cheyenne to its first-ever state title.
 He scored 20 points and had 22 rebounds in the state title game after recording 22 points and 14 rebounds in the semifinals.
-In 2002–03 they had compiled a record of 31-1.
+In 2002–03 they had compiled a record of 31–1.
 Wade played his prep season of high school basketball at Hargrave Military Academy in Virginia and averaged 14.3 points.
-He led his team to a 25-1 1 record and won the prep national championship.
+He led his team to a 25–1 record and won the prep national championship.